-- Identify and define the basic concepts, terminology and distinguishing features of Western European and Hawaiian music. - Identify the distinguishing features of indigenous and post- contact Hawaiian music and musical instruments. - Explain or discuss the functions of music in pre-contact Hawaiian society and in contemporary Hawaiii. - Identify and discuss important events and personalities in the evolution of Hawaiian music. - Put theories of Hawaiian music into practice in vocal and instrumental performances.
+- Identify and define the basic concepts, terminology and distinguishing features of Western European and Hawaiian music. - Identify the distinguishing features of indigenous and post-contact Hawaiian music and musical instruments. - Discuss the functions of music in pre-contact Hawaiian society and in contemporary Hawai'i. - Discuss important events and personalities in the evolution of Hawaiian music.